Experiences & Case Studies - Safe and Sound Protocol

 • Clear reduction in chronic neck and shoulder pain

-• Strongly diminished sense of chronic insecurity and “gnawing” anxiety
+• A significant reduction in feelings of chronic insecurity and “nagging” anxiety

 • Reduction of tension when driving